swiftlang/swift-format/Documentation/Configuration.md

     line breaks where absolutely necessary and removing any others, effectively canonicalizing the output.

-*   `blankLineBetweenMembers` _(object)_: Controls logic specific to the enforcement of blank lines between type members.
-The object value of this property has the following properties:

-    *   `ignoreSingleLineProperties` _(boolean)_: If `true`, then single-line property declarations are allowed to appear consecutively without a blank line separating them.

 *   `lineBreakBeforeControlFlowKeywords` _(boolean)_: Determines the
     line-breaking behavior for control flow keywords that follow a closing brace, like `else` and `catch`.
 If true, a line break will be added before